-Post War architecture
+Post War homes and architecture

 The architecture of the 50s and 60s has long been despised.
 Now, however, it is being rediscovered and appreciated by a new generation.
 For some though, fifties and sixties buildings are still considered ugly eyesores.